RobotnikAutomation/mq_gas_sensors/README.md

 # Gas Concentration Monitoring with MQ-135 and MQ-2 Sensors
-This Arduino sketch reads the gas concentration of CO2 and LPG (Liquified Petroleum Gas) values from two sensors: the MQ-135 and MQ-2 and then communicates the values to ROS using the following libraries:
+This Arduino sketch reads the gas concentration of CO2 and LPG (Liquified Petroleum Gas) values from two sensors, the [MQ-135](https://github.com/RobotnikAutomation/mq_gas_sensors/blob/main/Datasheets/MQ135_datasheet.pdf) and [MQ-2](https://github.com/RobotnikAutomation/mq_gas_sensors/blob/main/Datasheets/MQ2_datasheet.pdf), and then communicates the values to ROS using the following libraries:

 - [MQUnifiedsensor by Miguel Califa](https://github.com/miguel5612/MQSensorsLib) to interface with the MQ-135 and MQ-2 sensors.
 - [Rosserial Arduino Library by Michael Ferguson](https://github.com/frankjoshua/rosserial_arduino_lib) to communicate the values to ROS.